Developer Guide for NUSMaze

 with a block name, the application will display an error message and the addition of the custom alias will not be executed.
 If there

-were no errors, the alias and block pair would be added to the hashmap in the instance of the BlockAlias
+were no errors, the alias and block pair would be added to the hashmap in the instance of the BlockAlias class and it will also be

-stored in the AliasStorage
+stored in the AliasStorage.

 3.4.3.
 Showing custom aliases

-to view all the alias and block pairs that have been stored previously by them.
+The user can enter show alias to invoke an instance of ShowCustomAliasCommand to view all the alias and block pairs that have been stored previously by them.

-If there are no alias and block pairs, then the message You haven't set any aliases yet!
+If there are no alias and block pairs, then the message You haven't set any aliases yet! will be displayed to the user.
+If there

 are valid alias and block pairs stored in the application, then the list of alias and block pairs will be displayed.